 I turned off the car.
 Time to go see what invaded my (mostly) magic-free space.

-So there I was in my New England suburb, staring into my trunk at my rusted wand, while a box jumped on my front porch, and I will admit I wanted to run away.
-This was so bizarre that I couldn’t help wondering if (a) my family sent it, or (b) this was some kind of horrible evil trap (the kids I watch on the weekends would say ebil).
+So there I was in my New England suburb, staring into my trunk at my rusted wand while a box jumped on my front porch, and I will admit I wanted to run away.
+This situation was so bizarre that I couldn’t help wondering if (a) my family sent it, or (b) this was some kind of horrible, evil trap.
 Both options were silly on consideration.
 With one exception, my family doesn’t know where I am, and for another thing, I am absolutely and completely not worth some bad guy’s time.
 I didn’t even graduate college, for crying out loud.

-The box kept jumping, and might have growled.
+The box kept jumping.
+It might have growled.
 I sighed, took my wand from the trunk, and hid it in my long winter coat for the treacherous walk to the front porch.

 This time of year, ice covers everything.
-You’d think that this far north, it would be the snow that gets you, but nope: it’s the ice.
-Ice on top of snow, layered with more snow, and finally more ice to top off the slip-cake sundae.
+You’d think that this far north it would be the snow that gets you, but nope—it’s the ice.
+Ice on top of snow, layered with more snow, and finally more ice to top off this slippery sundae.
 Even my kick-ass boots only gave me so much traction, and I had to sort of inch my way along the walk.

-My neighbor’s teenage boy chose that moment to push his snow-blower out of his garage.
+My neighbor’s teenage son chose that moment to push the snowblower out of his garage.